pi22by7/Code-Cartographer/README.md

 1. Press `Ctrl+Shift+Alt+G` (or `Cmd+Shift+Alt+G` on Mac)
 2. Use the hierarchical tree view to select specific files and folders
+3. Choose your preferred documentation type (Both, Structure Only, Content Only)
+4. Select your desired output format (JSON, TXT, CSV)
-3. Toggle whether to honor .gitignore and cartographer.config.json settings
+5. Toggle whether to honor .gitignore and cartographer.config.json settings
-4. Click "Generate Documentation"
+6. Click "Generate Documentation"

 ### Using a Configuration File